 (3) The permittee shall submit completed emission inventory forms for the preceding calendar year to the NDEQ by March 31 of each year (Title 129, Chapter 6).

-(4) The permittee shall submit fees, due July 1 of each year, based on the actual emission tonnage, up to and including 4,000 tons per year for each regulated pollutant for fee purposes, as established in the emission inventory for the previous calendar year (Title 129, Chapter 8, Section 008 and Chapter 29).
+(4) The permittee shall submit fees, due July 1 of each year, based on the actual emission tonnage, up to and including 4,000 tons per year for each regulated pollutant for fee purposes, as established in the emission inventory for the previous calendar year (Title 129, Chapter 1, Section 132 and Chapter 8, Section 008 and Chapter 29).

 (5) Certification of compliance with the terms and conditions of this permit, including emission limitations, standards, or work practices, for the preceding calendar year, shall be submitted to the NDEQ and to USEPA Region VII’s Air Compliance Coordinator by March 31 of each year.
 The report shall be certified by a responsible official in accordance with Condition II.(A) and shall include the following (Title 129, Chapter 8, Section 012.05).